 I am a graduate of Stanford University’s Graduate School of Education.
 I received a BA in Philosophy and History at Seattle University.
 I am a former Fulbright Scholar and worked on research project studying the civic engagement and leadership impacts of a childhood nutrition program in Peru.
 Before earning my Ph.D., I taught Spanish and Service Learning at an urban high school in Oregon.

 Currently, I am engaged in these two research projects:

 Latinx Parent Leadership: Building on my dissertation work with Latina immigrant mothers and in partnership with Diana Avalos-Leos, Director of the Clark County Latino Youth Conference, we established the SW Washington Latino Parent Leadership Institute.
-We work with a diverse group of school and parent leaders to offer parent education and leadership workshops to Spanish-speaking parents in the SW Washington and Portland Metro Area.
+We worked with a diverse group of school and parent leaders to offer parent education and leadership workshops to Spanish-speaking parents in the SW Washington and Portland Metro Area.
 I’m studying how a grassroots community based program is established and the impacts of this program on Latinx parent engagement and leadership for equity in schools.
 For more information about the current project and our workshop sessions, please visit our Facebook Page at: https://www.facebook.com/SWWALatinoParentLeadership

-Links to newer published articles
+Links to published articles

 Rodela, K., Rodriguez-Mojica, C., & Cochrun, A. (2019).
 ‘You guys are bilingual aren’t you?’
 Latinx educational leadership pathways in the New Latinx Diaspora.
 International Journal of Leadership in Education.
 Advance online publication. doi:10.1080/13603124.2019.1566577